ladpriteshkumar/Learn-React/README.md

 # React-Interview-Question-Answer

 ## 1. What is React ?
 React is a JavaScript library for building user interfaces.
-It allows developers to create reusable UI components and manage the state of the application efficiently.
+It allows developers to create reusable UI components and manage the state of the application efficiently.\
+We call React a JavaScript library because it is a collection of pre-written JavaScript code

 ## 2. fearures of React
 The key features of React are: